liamocuz/Linked_List/README.md

 # Linked_List
-A repo for the linked list data structure in C++
+A repo for the linked list data structure in C++.
-Yes